victorbrax/exten-sort/readme.md

 The code in this project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.</br>

 > Thank you for the prestige. 🐍
-Moves the current file to the folder with its corresponding extension.
-The "move" method from the "shutil" library is used to move the file from one place to.

-### Disclaimer
-Use the script at your own risk.
-It is important to test it on a small folder before running it on the entire downloads folder to make sure it works correctly and to avoid any data loss.

-> Thank you for the prestige.